raufbhat-dev/Word2VecNumpy/README.md

 # Word2Vec
-Implementation of CBOW, Sip-Gram and Negative Sampling
+Implementation of CBOW, Skip-Gram and Negative Sampling